 The motive of malware

-Now the dust is beginning to settle and there’s been time to analyse Tuesday’s outbreak it’s being suggested that although “NotPetya” bears all the hallmarks of ransomware it, in fact, has a much more sinister motive – to permanently destroy data.
+Now the dust is beginning to settle and there’s been time to analyse Tuesday’s outbreak it’s been suggested that although “NotPetya” bears all the hallmarks of ransomware it, in fact, has a much more sinister motive – to permanently destroy data.

-- Designed to overwrite the master boot record, meaning even with a decryption key it would be impossible to restore disks
+- Designed to overwrite the master boot record, meaning even with a decryption key it would be impossible to restore disks.

-- The ransom note does not display a “personal infection ID” which attackers need to decrypt a paying user’s computer
+- The ransom note does not display a “personal infection ID” which attackers need to decrypt a paying user’s computer.

-- Used a single bitcoin address to receive bitcoin payments
+- Used a single bitcoin address to receive bitcoin payments.

 Another suggestion is that Tuesday’s attack was “a lure to control the media narrative, especially after the WannaCry incidents to attract attention to some mysterious hacker group”.